StackVista/stackstate-docs/configure/topology/sync.md

 Next up is mapping.
 It specifies the transformation of external system topological data into StackState domain.
 Mapping is defined by the model element type name coming from external system, mapping functions and mapping functions parameters.

-* _Model Element Type Name_ - identifier of external element type, e.g. linux, hypervisor, java
+* _Model Element Type Name_ - identifier of external element type.
+For example, linux, hypervisor, java
 * _Mapper Function_ - Mapper function that knows how to process the data of _Model Element Type_
-* _Parameters_ - values for mapper function parameters, e.g. selecting template function that knows how to create specific StackState objects
+* _Parameters_ - values for mapper function parameters, for example, selecting template function that knows how to create specific StackState objects
 * _Merge Strategy_ - indicates the merge strategy applied in case several components form a single entity

 ## Merge Strategy